StuartMLong/accessible.page.summaries/README.md

 Because CSS is fundamental to HTML, CSS was chosen over Java script, to handle the opt-in "open" function that can be selected by screen reader users.

 Here is why the CSS must be included in the head section.
 Because when the functionality of the CSS is sourced from a dependency CSS file it may not function offline, may not function due to CDN failure, may fail due to redirect errors and may fail as a result of DNS errors.
 By being included in the head section, and by being 100% free of dependencies, the CSS opt-in "open" function cannot fail, the summary will always remain off screen, and will be WCAG 2.1 AAA compliant at all times.

+What Else Is Possible?

+Future versions could be opened by an "i" for information button, to be included in every Web browser, intended for sited users, that would open complete Accessible Page Summary content in a sidebar.
+Then everyone will be able to benefit from Accessible Page Summaries.

 What Happens Next